-There are 3 plans that are offered to everyone by Frenchpod101.
-These are irrespective of your expertise in the language.
-They are Basic, Premium and Premium Plus.
-There is also the free trial period of a week that everyone gets once they sign up for this service.
+FrenchPod101 offers four different types of plans: Free, Basic, Premium and Premium Plus.
+There is also a free trial period of a week that everyone gets once they sign up for this service.

 The free trial period lasts for 7 days and gives you premium access to all the website’s content.
 Fortunately, once your free trial expires, all the audio files still work, but nothing else does.
 Good luck with that!

-As the name suggests, the basic plan offers the most basic of services to everyone who chooses it.
-However, ‘basic’ is an understatement since the amount of content offered here is quite a lot.
+As the name suggests, the Basic plan offers the most basic of services to everyone who chooses it.
+However, ‘basic’ might be an understatement since the amount of content offered here is quite a lot.

 In short, you will have access to everything that is mentioned above under the “Lessons” heading.
-At a price of $8/month, this plan is the perfect bargain for someone willing to learn French as a hobby.
+At a price of $8/month, I think it makes a great bargain for someone interesting in learning French as a hobby.

 Overall, this is probably the best deal offered by the website at $25/month.
 It is perfect for people who are trying to study French for school or educational purposes.

-The premium plus is the most comprehensive plan offered by the website.
+The PremiumPLUS plan is the most comprehensive plan offered by the website.
 It will make you feel as if you are studying in a school rather than from the comfort of your couch.
-However, I’m not sure if it justifies the increased cost.
+However, I’m not sure if the value justifies the increased cost.